 You can graze the paddock with sheep, goats or alpacas under very specific conditions.

-After they receive a drench proven to be effective on your property, graze in the 2–4 weeks after the drench, then remove the stock.
+After they receive a drench proven to be effective on your property, graze in the 2–4 weeks after the drench, and then remove the stock.